REDEFINING SUSTAINABILITY (March 2020/updated January 2023)

 What is Sustainability?

-"To sustain—is to keep in existence, to maintain"
+"To sustain—keep in existence, to maintain"

 Unfortunately, the word sustainability is misused and overused.
 Today everything is talked about as being "sustainable" to characterize it to the public as earth friendly—from not only green architecture but to health care and even mining—which implies that minerals are a renewable resource, which as we all know is not true.

 The term has been hijacked by industry.
 It has become a marketing mantra for business to greenwash their products whether deserved or not.
 Today, advertisers use it to indiscriminately describe everything from cars, to condos to shampoo.
-An astounding 42% of global business sector websites randomly reviewed by the International Consumer Protection Enforcement Network, advertised false, exaggerated or deceptive environmental claims on their company websites—with 59% of the sites not providing evidence to support their claims.
+An astounding 42% of global business websites randomly reviewed by the International Consumer Protection Enforcement Network, advertised false, exaggerated or deceptive environmental claims on their company websites—with 59% of the sites not providing evidence to support their claims.
 Even the United Nations definition of sustainability (first outlined in 1987) as a tripartite, equal relationship between the environmental, social and economic realms is problematic—as it grossly under estimates the role that "nature" plays.

 REDEFINING SUSTAINABILITY in my view must speak to the importance of "living in balance" on our planet—"In ECOlibrium” with the natural world within nature’s limits”.

-There is an ageless planning concept—community planning that respects the "environmental carrying capacity" of an area—the land’s ability to maintain and regenerate, and acknowledges the adverse consequences in building beyond that.
+There is an ageless planning concept—community planning that respects the "environmental carrying capacity" of an area—the land’s ability to maintain and regenerate (keep in existence), and acknowledges the adverse consequences in building beyond that.
 In redefining sustainability (sustainable development), I prefer the term “Environmental Design” rather than "sustainability” as it is more encompassing—it recognizes the importance of the environment, and the role of communities in the way we plan, build and develop.
 It acknowledges our temporary stewardship of the planet and the important inter-relationships that are essential to maintaining clean air, soil, water, and the environments that sustain life.

 Environmental design starts with the land and embraces the local community to sensitively accommodate our built environments.
 Land, people and animals, buildings—that is the order.
 The philosopher Krishnamurti taught that nature was an integral part of our being: if we hurt nature, we hurt ourselves.
 British Columbia's own Chief Dan George spoke of our being part of the greater Mother Earth and the interdependence of everything and that we need to return to the land with a spiritual perspective.